Photo: Bella Bridesmaids Dallas | John Cain

 DO: Choose a Black Tux

 When a wedding invite says “black tie,” it usually means that the wedding party will wear black tuxedos with white dress shirts, cummerbunds, and a bow tie.
-It also means that the couple-to-be wants you to follow suit (pun intended).
+It also means the couple-to-be wants you to follow suit (pun intended).

 Invitations include dress codes so that you know the level of formality of the event.
 Choose a classic black tux for a black tie wedding, and you can’t go wrong!